Emilien-Foissotte/emilien-foissotte.github.io/content/posts/2024/05/streamlit-gas-stations/index.md

 I do not take my car often, but when I do, I always have a dilemna when it comes to fill it at the gas station.. 🤨

 In France 🇫🇷, we have public APIs exposing price of gas stations each day.
-However the website is very clunky and there is no way to store your favorite gas stations.
+However the website is very clunky and there is no way to store your favorite gas stations. 😭

 So each time I had to fullfill my gas tank, I had to grab price of surrounding stations.
 Not so efficient.. 😓

 A few years ago, as I was getting hands on Docker, my Raspberry Pi and Flask, I had the idea to expose a minimal web page with my own stations.
-The backend was efficient, but in no way evolutive.
+The backend was efficient, but in no way evolutive. 💀

 Furthermore, my friends and relatives had no hability to enjoy the dashboard as there were no ability to add new stations, or add users.
+I was that close to tell them to open a ticket on the project board, just a casual job habit 😇.
+I wasn't lacking of motivation or time to do it, but the codebase was way too monolithic to make a few evolution possible, at all.. 🫠

-Hence, my new idea was pretty clear : create a web exposed dashboard, using solo Free Tier so that anyone could create an account, pick his own station and make savings on his gas bill !
+Hence, my new idea was pretty clear : create a web exposed dashboard, using solo Free Tier so that anyone could create an account, pick his own station and make savings on his gas bill ! ⛽

+_PS : BTW, the cheapest energy will always be the one you will not consume.
+Take your bike or your legs when you can, that's better for your health, your wallet, your mind and for the planet!_ 🌱

 {{<figure src="frontpage.png" caption="Landing page of the developed dashboard" >}}

+Live version availabe here [https://carburoam.streamlit.app/](https://carburoam.streamlit.app/) ! 🚀

 ## Extracting price data